-Each Mortgage Loan (other than a conventional uninsured loan) purchased by the Authority from a Lender is required to meet the requirements for the applicable FHA insurance or PMI or VA guaranty or Rural Housing Service guarantee.
+Each New Mortgage Loan (other than a conventional uninsured loan) purchased by the Authority from a Lender is required to meet the requirements for the applicable FHA insurance or PMI or VA guaranty or Rural Housing Service guarantee.
 For a description of the programs, see "FHA Insurance," "VA Guaranty," "Rural Housing Service Guarantee" and "Private Mortgage Insurance and Uninsured Mortgage Loans" under this caption.
-Under the Authority's Program requirements and the Indenture, only 22% of the aggregate of all Mortgage Loans may be VA-guaranteed, Rural Housing Service-guaranteed, Uninsured and/or PMI Mortgage Loans and, within the 22% aggregate limitation, up to 8% may consist of Uninsured Mortgage Loans and/or PMI Mortgage Loans and up to 10% may consist of Rural Housing Service-Guaranteed Loans.
-Each Mortgage Loan is to be secured by a Mortgage which constitutes a first lien on real property, subject only to certain permitted encumbrances.
+Under the Authority's Program requirements and the Indenture, only 22% of the aggregate of all New

+Mortgage Loans may be VA-guaranteed, Rural Housing Service-guaranteed, Uninsured and/or PMI Mortgage Loans and, within the 22% aggregate limitation, up to 8% may consist of Uninsured Mortgage Loans and/or PMI Mortgage Loans and up to 10% may consist of Rural Housing Service-Guaranteed Loans.
+Zero Interest Loans are not required to meet these requirements.
+Each New Mortgage Loan is to be secured by a Mortgage which constitutes a first lien on real property, subject only to certain permitted encumbrances.
 See "Mortgage Purchase Agreement" under this caption.

-The Authority may purchase "buy-down" Mortgage Loans, which are Mortgage Loans where an escrow is established to fund a portion of the Mortgage payments as permitted by the FHA, VA, Rural Housing Service or Private Insurer.
-The Eligible Borrower may not use a portion of any cash assistance to fund such an escrow to "buy-down" the respective Mortgage Loan.
+The Authority may purchase "buy-down" New Mortgage Loans, which are New Mortgage Loans where an escrow is established to fund a portion of the Mortgage payments as permitted by the FHA, VA, Rural Housing Service or Private Insurer.
+The Eligible Borrower may not use a portion of any cash assistance to fund such an escrow to "buy-down" the respective New Mortgage Loan.